Al Shaheen Oil Field: Records

 The Kola Superdeep Borehole was the longest and deepest borehole in the world for nearly 30 years.
 However, in May 2008, a new record for borehole length was established by the extended-reach drilling (ERD) well BD-04A, in the Al Shaheen oil field.
 It was drilled to 12289 m, with a record horizontal reach of 10902 m in only 36 days.

 On 28 January 2011, Exxon Neftegas Ltd., operator of the Sakhalin-I project, drilled the world's longest extended-reach well offshore on the Russian island of Sakhalin.
-It has surpassed the length of both the Al Shaheen well and the Kola borehole.
-The Odoptu OP-11 well reached a measured total length of 12345 m and a horizontal displacement of 11475 m.
+It has surpassed the length of the Al Shaheen well.
+Sakhalin-I's Odoptu OP-11 well reached a measured total length of 12345 m and a horizontal displacement of 11475 m.
 Exxon Neftegas completed the well in 60 days.

-On 27 August 2012, Exxon Neftegas Ltd beat its own record by completing the Z-44 Chayvo well.
+On 27 August 2012, Exxon Neftegas Ltd beat its own record by completing Sakhalin-I's Z-44 Chayvo well.
 This ERD well reached a measured total length of 12376 m.